micheles/micheles.github.io/about.md

 do not necessarily reflect the official view of GEM.
-The development of the engine and of all GEM products is a mediation between the *desiderata* of our scientific staff and the needs of the users, by taking into account the directives of the Governing Board and the suggestions of the sponsors of the foundation.
+The development of the engine and of all GEM products is a mediation between the *desiderata* of our scientific staff and the needs of the users, by taking into account the directives of the Governing Board.
 I can just assess the technical feasibility of projects and the estimated effort to implement them.

 Who should follow this blog?
 I am writing primarily for the users of the engine, to keep them informed of the progress we are making,